The Visitor (Mick Fleetwood album): Recording

 Fleetwood departed from the United States to Ghana with ten tons of recording equipment.
 While travelling to Ghana for the recording sessions, Fleetwood's credit card was cut off in part due to his financial problems with property investments.
 Randy Ezratty used his nascent company Effanel Music to transport the gear in flight cases and used a mobile studio to record the album.
+This was the very first project taken on by Effanel Music, which later went on to provide remote recording artists to albums including George Harrison's Live in Japan, 24 Nights by Eric Clapton, and Under a Blood Red Sky by U2.

 Fleetwood, Hawkins, Todd Sharp, and Richard Dashut stayed at the Star Hotel in Accra and commuted from there to record at Ghana Film Studios.
 Fred Shruers of Rolling Stone, who visited the Star Hotel to interview Fleetwood, described their living quarters as a "small, drum-cluttered 'chalet' where the members lived "dorm-style".
 Hawkins said that the group was sick with dysentery and that one person also came down with malaria.
 Fleetwood had contracted an intestinal issue for over a week during his stay in Accra.
 They were assigned a houseboy who according to Hawkins, stole their beer and underwear; in one instance the houseboy also "caught the kitchen on fire".
 The musicians's union in Ghana was paid a sum of $10,000 upfront and all musicians who appeared on the album received full composer's and musician's royalties.
 In total, over 200 musicians participated in the recording sessions.

 Following the seven-week recording session in Ghana, Fleetwood returned to England for mixing and overdubbing.
 These sessions took place at a studio situated in a mill that was owned by Jimmy Page.
 Fleetwood acknowledged in an interview with Billboard that he expected some members of Fleetwood Mac to question the commercial viability of the album, but said that he wanted The Visitor to be accessible to the general public.
 He reckoned that the album "would have sat on the shelf in some little record store" if he had pursued a purely African record.
 In total, the album cost between $400,000 and $500,000 to make, and Fleetwood failed to recuperate those losses through album sales.